-A Comma before HoweverIt is common grammar mistake to use a comma before however when it is being used to merge two sentences into a compound sentence.
+A Comma before "However"It is a common grammar mistake to use a comma before "however" when "however" bridges two ideas.
 For example:

-Start a New Sentence or Use a SemicolonA conjunctive adverb (e.g., however, furthermore, consequently) serves as a bridge between the first independent clause and the second.
-It is often called a transitional phrase.
+Start a New Sentence or Use a SemicolonA conjunctive adverb (e.g., "however," "furthermore," "consequently") provides a transition (i.e., acts like a bridge) between the first independent clause and the second.
+For this reason, conjunctive adverbs are also known as "transitional phrases."

-You can use a semicolon before a conjunctive adverb or you can start a new sentence.
-You should use a semicolon when the ideas are very closely related and you want a smooth flow of text from one idea to the next.
-You should not overuse semicolons though as they quickly becoming annoying, and using them too often also dimishes the smoothing effect between the clauses.
+You can use a semicolon before a conjunctive adverb, or you can start a new sentence.
+You should use a semicolon when the ideas are closely related, and you want a smooth flow of text from one idea to the next.
+You should not overuse semicolons though as they quickly becoming annoying, and using them too often also diminishes the smoothing effect between the clauses.
 Most conjunctive adverbs should be written with a capital letter and start a new sentence.
 For example: